nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ```

 ### 4.2.3 Kubernetes Volumes
-Kubernetes volumes can be used to store different things such as the configuration of the Security Server Sidecar, the storage of message logs ... ensuring that this storage could be shared between Pods and it's not lost when the Pods are deleted.
+Kubernetes volumes can be used to store different things such as the configuration of the Security Server Sidecar, the storage of message logs ...
+Kubernetes volumes ensure that this storage could be shared between different Pods and it's not lost when the Pods are deleted.

 #### 4.2.3.1 Persistent Volume Claim
-First, it is required to create an **PVC(Persistent Volume Claim)** to request physical storage.
-PVCs are a way for developers to "claim" durable storage without knowing the details of the particular Volume implementation type.
+First, it is required to create an PVC(Persistent Volume Claim) to request physical storage.
+PVCs are a way for developers to "claim" durable storage without knowing the details of the particular volume implementation type.
 Create the PVC manifest and save it in a "yaml" file **(reference Data: 3.1, 3.4, 3.5, 3.6, 3.7)**:
 ``` yaml
 apiVersion: v1